Johnson Controls Partners with Dubai Silicon Oasis Authority to Power Rochester Institute of Technology - Dubai

 - More than 1,000 students learn from the latest in Artificial Intelligence solutions

-DUBAI, UAE, Sept.
-19, 2021 /PRNewswire/ -- Johnson Controls (NYSE: JCI), the global leader for smart, healthy and sustainable buildings, today announced it is partnering with Dubai Silicon Oasis Authority (DSOA), the regulatory body of Dubai Silicon Oasis (DSO), the integrated free zone technology park, and the Rochester Institute of Technology Dubai (RIT Dubai) to deliver the region's first-of-its-kind smart, healthy, and sustainable new campus.
+CORK, Ireland and DUBAI, Sept.
+21, 2021 /PRNewswire/ -- Johnson Controls (NYSE: JCI), the global leader for smart, healthy and sustainable buildings, today announced it is partnering with Dubai Silicon Oasis Authority (DSOA), the regulatory body of Dubai Silicon Oasis (DSO), the integrated free zone technology park, and the Rochester Institute of Technology - Dubai (RIT Dubai) to deliver the region's first-of-its-kind smart, healthy, and sustainable new campus.

 "Across the world, Johnson Controls helps businesses, governments and global institutions meet ambitious sustainability goals.
 Digitization is a key enabler for companies and organizations to meet net zero carbon and renewable energy goals.
 Employing the right technology and talent are two of the most critical factors for success," said Katie McGinty, vice president and chief sustainability, government and regulatory affairs officer at Johnson Controls.
 "We are pleased to contribute to the next generation of innovation leaders by giving students the opportunity to learn from the fully open architecture of the Johnson Controls OpenBlue digital platform.
 Together, we can work to address the decarbonization of buildings, which represent about 40% of global emissions.
 It is a win-win.
 Cutting that energy waste and emissions cuts energy costs as well."